 Data doesn’t match.
 If the student’s SSN, name, or date of birth doesn’t match SSA records, his U.S. citizenship status can’t be confirmed and a C code and a comment will appear on the output document (SAR or ISIR).
 If the student misreported their SSN, name, or date of birth (see Chapter 4 for more on SSN match problems), they should correct the appropriate field and re-submit it.
 The CPS will perform the match again, and you must see if the new ISIR confirms the student’s U.S. citizenship status; if it does, the C code will no longer appear.

 U.S. citizenship not confirmed.
 The SAR and ISIR will include a C code and a comment (code 146) explaining that the SSA was unable to confirm the student is a U.S. citizen and that they need to provide their financial aid office with documents proving U.S. citizenship (see below).
-If the student provides eligible noncitizen documentation, you or the student must make a correction by entering his/her Alien Registration Number (ARN) on the ISIR, changing his/her citizenship status to eligible noncitizen in Question 15, clicking “yes” on the drop-down box in the “Resend Record to Matches” field and submitting it to the CPS, which will attempt a match with DHS records to confirm the student’s immigration status.
+If the student provides eligible noncitizen documentation, you or the student must make a correction by entering his/her Alien Registration Number (ARN) on the ISIR (Question 15), and changing his/her citizenship status to “No, but I am an eligible noncitizen” (Question 14).
+If you are making the correction, also click “yes” on the drop-down box in the “Resend Record to Matches” field before clicking the “submit” button.
+CPS will attempt a match with DHS records to confirm the student’s immigration status.

 Note that U.S. citizens born abroad might fail the citizenship check, unless they have updated their citizenship information with SSA (see “Updating status for U.S. citizens born abroad” later in this chapter).